EliahKagan/palgoviz/notes/sll.md

 #### Does the table look up keys with `==` and `hash` to remove them?

 If you manually remove a key from a `WeakValueDictionary` with `del`, then of course this will happen.
-But that is not the case at issue here.
+But that is not the situation at issue here.

 When the weak reference callback the table has registered for a node is called, it seems intuitive to think this callback does not need to subscript the table.